Window Into the Past

 Geological Processes and the Origin of the Earth

 The geology at the John Day Fossil Beds can be split into two broad categories: physical and historical.
 Physical geology describes the processes that form rocks, faulting events, and other geologic occurrences.
 Historical geology examines the origins of the Earth and life’s adaptations to a dynamic planet.
 Both of these categories are utilized to find fossils as well as research and describe the landscapes that dominate the area.

 John Day Fossil Beds are now dated through the study of zircons, which is a highly accurate method of determining the age of igneous rocks.
 Boise State University conducts the zircon dating for the monument.
 The university offers a detailed tutorial for the method of zircon dating.
 Click this link: ZirChron to learn more.

 To have fossil bearing rock there needs to be a set of favorable conditions.
 Physical geologic occurrences allow fossils to be preserved.
 Most fossilized organisms had a durable skeleton or structure, and lived in an environment where sedimentation (deposition of solid materials including ash fall) occurred frequently or rapidly.
-The historical geology in the National Monument tells a story of plant progression and mammal evolution as climates changed from balmy swamps to arid steppe environments.
+The historical geology at John Day Fossil Beds tells a story of plant progression and mammal evolution as climates changed from balmy swamps to arid steppe environments.

 Basalt: A dark-colored volcanic rock composed of magnesium and iron-rich minerals.

 Volcanic Sources of Ancient Oregon